alexpetrov/kmg/README.md

 ## Problem description

 To be a good specialists we have to know a lot about our profession and it's history.
-Otherwise we will reproduce all mistakes and reinvent all wheels and biсycles.
+Otherwise we will reproduce all mistakes and reinvent all wheels and biсycles over and over again.

-We have to read, listen, watch a lot, but as I can see there is too little people do it.
+We have to read, listen, watch a lot, but as I can see, there are not so much people doing it.
 And I understand why.
-It is not so trivial to come up with in what to invest first and in any particular time of a career.
+It is not so trivial to come up with what to invest first and in any particular time of a career.
+Especially in the beginning of your path.

 From my practice of being trainer of software developers I know that you can read some essential books to accelerate your professional growth.

-So I come up with the idea of Knowledge Media Guide.
+And I come up with the idea of Knowledge Media Guide.
 It is obviously possible to systematize all *Knowledge Medium* by *Specialization* and recommend it to professionals just in time they need it most.

 So the problem is to make platform easy to use by *Experts* and quite *simple* to implement.

 ## Solution overview

 When I come up with this idea my main technologies were JavaEE and Ruby On Rails.
-I felt like there is too much accidental complexity even with Rails.
+But I felt like there is too much accidental complexity even with Rails.
 I couldn't start implementing it until I mastered [Clojure](http://clojure.org) and especially [Datomic](http://www.datomic.com/) database.
 It impressed me so much and "puzzle was solved".